Meet on Sunday at The Springs at 11:00 AM

-At The Springs it is our purpose to lead people to become fully devoted followers of Christ.
+At The Springs it is our purpose to help people know and follow Jesus one step at a time.
 We believe that connecting people to the Lord and each other is a Biblical process that is essential toward accomplishing this purpose.
 The Community Group philosophy of ministry seeks to have these mid-sized groups (ideally 15 to 60 people) function like ‘mini-churches’ within the bigger church body.
 There is a mix of ages, but normally Community Groups are organized by similar life stage.
 Some groups are multi-generational or have some other special interest or passion that draws them together in community.
 In the context of these communities “body life” takes place.

 Biblical references for this philosophy include John 17:20-23, Acts 2:42-47, the “one another” passages of the New Testament; Ephesians 4:12-16 and Hebrews 10:24-25.

 A Community Group committed to developing relationships in a way that enables people to face the needs and challenges of those who are 30 to 40 (something) from a biblical perspective.

 Life Builders–Room 120

 A Community Group that seeks to reach families with children in their elementary years on up.
 We see ourselves as God’s hands (so to speak) in visibly displaying His grace to one another on Sunday mornings and throughout the week.

 Transitions– Room 124

-A Community Group of battle-scarred empty-nesters and wanna-bes seeking to explore the next transition of life.
+A Community Group of empty-nesters seeking to explore the next transition of life.
 Come join this unique blend of folks seeking to deepen our relationship with God and each other and have fun doing so.
 There are also opportunities for social gatherings outside Sunday mornings.

 What happens in a Community Group?